-Defensive coding relies on special libraries to create safe SQL queries [6, 22].
-Defensive coding can, in principle, prevent all SQLI attacks.
-The technique is suitable for new code.
-However, it requires rewriting existing code, while our technique requires no change to the programming language, the libraries, or the application.
+Defensive coding techniques rely on specially-developed libraries to create safe SQL queries [3, 20], requiring programmers to rewrite code to use the new libraries.
+An advantage of defensive coding is that, in principle, it can prevent all SQLI and XSS vulnerabilities.
+A disadvantage is that it requires rewriting existing code.
+In contrast, while our technique cannot find all vulnerabilities, it requires no change to the programming language or the application.

-Static approaches can, in principle, prove the absence of vulnerabilities [12, 19, 28, 29, 31].
+Static approaches can, in principle, prove the absence of vulnerabilities [7, 12, 16, 28, 31].
 In practice, however, analysis imprecision causes false warnings.
 Additionally, static techniques do not create concrete attack vectors.
-In contrast, our technique does not introduce such imprecision, and it creates attack vectors.
+In contrast, our technique does not introduce such imprecision and creates attack vectors.